alisandro/alisandro/README.md

+> [!NOTE]
+I'm a highly curious developer.
+> [!IMPORTANT]
+I really enjoy working with Java on the backend.
+I have over 4 years of experience as a Java backend developer.
+> [!WARNING]
+I am eager to learn new programming languages, as I see it as a new challenge to tackle.

 - 👋 Hi, I’m @alisandro
 - 👀 I’m interested in backend
 - 🌱 I’m currently learning java spring angular sql developer and more